Streamlined quantum computing with macronode cluster states: Quantum computing with quad-rail-lattice cluster states and the GKP code

 Since the Kraus operator is not unitary, the output state is renormalized by the probability density of the outcomes, $\Pr(m_a, m_b) = \Tr [\op{K}^\dag(m_a, m_b) \op K(m_a, m_b) \op{\rho}_\text{in} ]$.

 The macronode gadget, Eq.~\eqref{circuit:macrnonodegadget}, allows us to implement a deterministic single-mode Gaussian unitary $\op {V}(\theta_a,\theta_b)$, Eq.~\eqref{vGateOrig}, through a choice of homodyne measurement bases.
 (It is deterministic because the displacement is known and can be corrected at the end of the gadget or accounted for in later steps of the computation.)
 Two consecutive $\op {V}(\theta_a,\theta_b)$ gates can enact any single-mode Gaussian operation~\cite{Alexander2014}.
 Such generality is not required for the GKP encoding, however.
-In fact, the minimal set of single-qubit GKP Clifford gates in Eq.~\eqref{eq:gateconnections} can be performed in a \emph{single step}---\emph{i.e.},~a single macronode gadget---using the measurement bases presented in Table~\ref{tab:twoModeMeasurementAngles}.
-This is a novel and distinctive feature of GKP Clifford gates that has not, to the authors' knowledge, been previously reported in the literature.
+In fact, the minimal set of single-qubit GKP Clifford gates in Eq.~\eqref{eq:gateconnections} can be performed in a \emph{single step}---i.e.,~a single macronode gadget---using the measurement bases presented in Table~\ref{tab:twoModeMeasurementAngles}.
+This is a distinctive feature of GKP Clifford gates.
 Single-step operation allows for lower gate error rates than previously reported (discussed further in Sec.~\ref{sec:squeezingthresholds}).